jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically/index.rst

 how to make a test driven development environment 2
 #################################################################################

 You made it this far and have become `the greatest programmer in the world`_.
-To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program_ with the commands to make  a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` automatically anytime I want on a
+To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program_ with the commands to make  a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>` automatically anytime I want on a

 * :ref:`Windows Computer that does NOT have Windows Subsystem for Linux<how to make a Python Test Driven Development environment automatically on Windows without Windows Subsystem for Linux>`
 * :ref:`computer with MacOS, Linux or Windows with Windows Subsystem for Linux<how to make a Python Test Driven Development environment automatically>`